 Others agree and have pledged their support – especially those in the new Starmer administration.
 “We have a charity dinner on the first night where Lord John Bird, the founder of The Big Issue will speak.
 Sir Keir Starmer has pledged his support as have members of his government such as has Yvette Cooper.
 The Timpson family do a lot of work in prisons and they are also on board.”

 Prisons are very important to the campaign.
 “I do a lot prison visits,” Whitbread says.
 “I want to engage with young people so they have something to go to.
 That’s half the problem for young people when they come out: there’s nothing to come to.
 Then they realise they’ve got a warm cell, food and friends inside and it’s a wasted opportunity for life.
-We have these collaborators but who don’t talk to each other, which is crazy.
+We have these collaborators but who don’t talk to each other, which is a shame.
 We’re all in it together.”

 Whitbread is one of those rare people who has found a second act in life – and she is pursuing it with the same passion that she did the first.
 There is a possibility that if we heed her call, we can all hand on a better life to the children of the future.